Helix Piercing Guide with Images

 Piercers who are at the low-end of that range may not be as experienced as the ones at the higher end.
 While it doesn’t mean new piercers won’t do a great job for you, it’s also a good idea to pay a little more for experience, just as you would for a dentist or a medical specialist.

 Experience of the piercer isn’t the only factor that can drive the cost toward the upper end of the range listed above.
 If your piercer works in a big city instead of a small rural town, he’ll be able to charge more too.

-Instead of basing your decision as to which piercer to use off of how much he charges, decide based upon his knowledge of sanitation and how comfortable you are with him.
+Instead of basing your decision as to which piercer to use from how much he charges, base your decision upon his knowledge of sanitation and how comfortable you are with him.
 If you feel like you’re in good hands, that’s definitely worth a little extra money.